Airship Syndicate: History

 After the successful release of Battle Chasers: Nightwar, the studio began pitching to THQ Nordic, the owner of the Darksiders IP, about a new installment in the series.
 Gunfire Games was working on Darksiders III, but due to Airship Syndicate's small size, it wanted to create a game with a smaller scope.
 The new installment, titled Darksiders Genesis, is played from an isometric perspective, unlike other games in the series.
 It has a two-year development cycle.
 The game was released to generally positive reviews in December 2019.

 At The Game Awards 2019, the studio announced Ruined King: A League of Legends Story, a single-player turn-based role-playing game set in the League of Legends universe.
 Riot Forge published the game.
 The game was released on November 16, 2021.
 Airship Syndicate also confirmed that a next-generation console version for PlayStation 5 and Xbox Series X/S will be available as a free upgrade at a later date.

-During TennoCon 2022, AirShip Syndicate announced that they are collaborating with Digital Extremes for the development of a massively multiplayer online game.
+During TennoCon 2022, Airship Syndicate announced that they are collaborating with Digital Extremes for the development of a massively multiplayer online game.
 The game, Wayfinder, was announced during The Game Awards 2022.
 In November 2023, Digital Extremes announced that their publishing division had been shut down, and Airship Syndicate will regain full control of the property.
 On January 31, 2024, the company announced it would lay off 12 employees.
 President Ryan Stefanelli and CEO Joe Madureira will also take a pay cut.

+In June 2026, Airship Syndicate announced their next game, a sci-fi action game titled Dust: Origins, would be receiving a Kickstarter campaign.